 The BH solution satisfies the physical requirement that the norm of this current does not diverge at the horizon, by virtue of (\Ref{2.1}).
 The scalar hair, however, diverges at the horizon as one can readily see from (\Ref{2.4}).
 One can also deduce from (\Ref{2.4}) that the metric components can be expressed in terms of the scalar hair.
 As such, the scalar hair of the theory can be understood as an intrinsic part of the geometry.
 Finally, we note that due to the Bianchi identity, $\nabla^\mu G_{\mu\nu}=0$, the equation (\Ref{1.3a}) leads to a differential consequence

 The substitution of expressions (\Ref{1.4}) and (\Ref{1.5}) into the Bianchi identity yields Eq. (\Ref{1.3b}).
-In other words, the equation of motion of scalar field (\Ref{1.3b}) is the differential consequence of the system (\Ref{1.3a}), which verifies the fact that the scalar hair is indeed an intrinsic part of the geometry.
-Let us also note that the solution reproduces the Schwarzschild BH in the limit of $l_\eta\rightarrow+\infty$, therefore the metric can be understood as a hairy BH generalization of the Schwarzschild spacetime with effective AdS-asymptotics, when the spin-0 degree of freedom also acquires dynamics from the kinetic mixing with the graviton, i.e. the $G^{\mu\nu}\partial_\mu\Phi\partial_\nu\Phi$ term.
+In other words, the equation of motion of scalar fields (\Ref{1.3b}) is the differential consequence of the system (\Ref{1.3a}) due to the general covariance and the absence of further degrees of freedom.
+Let us also note that the solution reproduces the Schwarzschild BH in the limit of $\ell_\eta\rightarrow+\infty$, therefore the metric can be understood as a hairy BH generalization of the Schwarzschild spacetime with effective AdS-asymptotics, when the spin-0 degree of freedom also acquires dynamics from the kinetic mixing with the graviton, i.e. the $G^{\mu\nu}\partial_\mu\Phi\partial_\nu\Phi$ term.

-As one can observe, the metric functions (\ref{2.3}) of the BH solution \cite{Rinaldi:2012vy} depend on the parameter $\ell_\eta$, therefore they do not understand if the produced compact object is made of normal or phantom matter as long as $\epsilon\eta<0$.
-Even though in \cite{Rinaldi:2012vy} the scalar field is assumed to be canonical ($\epsilon>0$) with the non-minimal coupling being negative ($\eta<0$), we have checked that the same solution is obtain if instead the scalar field is phantom ($\epsilon<0$) and the non-minimal coupling is positive ($\eta>0$).
+As one can observe, the metric functions (\ref{2.3}) of the BH solution \cite{Rinaldi:2012vy} depend only on the parameter $\ell_\eta$, besides the mass parameter $m$.
+Therefore, they do not contain the information of whether the produced compact object is made of normal or phantom matter as long as $\epsilon\eta<0$.
+Even though in \cite{Rinaldi:2012vy} the scalar field is assumed to be canonical ($\epsilon>0$) with the non-minimal coupling being negative ($\eta<0$), we have checked that the same solution is obtained when the scalar field is phantom ($\epsilon<0$) and the non-minimal coupling is positive ($\eta>0$).

-In \cite{Sushkov:2009hk} it was argued that the subclass of the Horndeski theory under consideration yields wormhole solutions as well.
+In finality, let us mention that in \cite{Sushkov:2009hk} it was argued that the subclass of the Horndeski theory under consideration yields wormhole solutions as well.
 We wish to note here that the wormhole solution derived there is just a coordinate artifact of the BH and does not correspond to a traversable wormhole.
 Let us consider the BH metric we previously described

 We perform the following coordinate transformation

 and the coordinate redefinition

 Note that this coordinate transformation covers the BH region for $r>a$ twice.
 Fixing $a>r_h$, the corresponding geometry will cover only the region $r>r_h$ twice.
 Performing the coordinate transformation \eqref{coord_trans}, one finds: